gmontoya190/bet_testing/README.md

 # Automation tests for creating a bet in William Hill Site

-Mobile and deskptop tests for betting in William Hill Site for a football game.
+Mobile and deskptop tests for betting for a premier league game in William Hill Site for a football game.
 Tests delveloped using cucumber and wdio.js

 ### Prerequisites